n0mjs710/HBlink4/docs/configuration.md

 | `name` | string | Human-readable name for the talkgroup |
 | `bridge` | boolean | Whether to bridge this talkgroup between repeaters |

-## Configuration Tips

-1. **Security**:
-   - Use strong passphrases for repeater authentication
-   - Restrict talkgroups appropriately for each repeater group
-   - Use blacklisting to prevent unauthorized access

-2. **Organization**:
-   - Give patterns clear, descriptive names
-   - Document the purpose of each pattern in its description
-   - Group related repeaters under common patterns

-3. **Maintenance**:
-   - Keep the default configuration restrictive
-   - Document blacklist reasons for future reference
-   - Use meaningful talkgroup names

-4. **Validation**:
-   - Ensure no pattern has multiple match types
-   - Verify talkgroup IDs exist in the talkgroups section
-   - Check for overlapping ID ranges

 ## Example Configuration

 See the `config/hblink.json` file in the repository for a complete example configuration with multiple patterns and talkgroups.